 In your project

 Slog related crates are hosted under slog github organization.

 Dawid Ciężarkiewicz is the original author and current maintainer of

 therefore self-appointed benevolent dictator over the project.
 When working on

 slog Dawid follows and expects everyone to follow his Code of

-Any particular repositories under slog ecosystem might be created, controlled, maintained by other entities with various level of autonomy.
-Lets work together toward a common goal in respectful and welcoming atmosphere!
+Any particular repositories under slog ecosystem might be created, controlled, maintained by other entities with various levels of autonomy.
+Lets work together toward a common goal in a respectful and welcoming atmosphere!